Skip to main content

 Filtering Out Parts of API Definition With Metadata

 The metadata offers the ability to filter out endpoints and their related data in an API definition on the basis of tags.
-Depending on the API specification format, tags can be specified for endpoints in different ways which is discussed in the next section.
-Filtering endpoints this way can be useful for removal of any private or internal endpoints that are part of your API specification document but you do not want to import.
+Additionally, you can filter individual schema properties and parameters within your API specification.
+Depending on the API specification format, tags can be specified for endpoints, properties, and parameters in different ways, which is discussed in the sections below.
+Filtering this way can be useful for removal of any private or internal elements that are part of your API specification document but you don't want to import.

 During filtering, when endpoints are removed any redundant model definitions and authentication configurations tied only to those endpoints will also be removed.
-The two types of filtering options available are described below:
+The filtering options available are described below:

 PropertyTypeDetails